Compliance Frameworks

 Overview

 Cloud security audits and customer questionnaires rarely arrive in a single framework dialect.
-A finance customer asks about ISO/IEC 27001:2022 Annex A; a U.S. federal program asks about NIST SP 800-53 rev5 control families; a board reports against NIST CSF 2.0 Govern/Identify/Protect/Detect/Respond/Recover functions; an engineering team configures hardened defaults from a CIS Benchmark.
-Each framework describes overlapping security outcomes in incompatible vocabularies.
+A finance customer asks about ISO/IEC 27001:2022 Annex A. A U.S. federal program asks about NIST SP 800-53 rev5 control families.
+A board reports against the NIST CSF 2.0 Govern/Identify/Protect/Detect/Respond/Recover functions, and an engineering team configures hardened defaults from a CIS Benchmark.
+Each framework describes the same security outcomes in a vocabulary the others do not share.
 This page documents what each framework is for, which exact version this corpus pins, and where the cross-framework mapping lives.

 Mapping between frameworks is rarely one-to-one.
 A single CIS Benchmark recommendation often satisfies one full NIST 800-53 control plus part of another, while an ISO/IEC 27001:2022 Annex A control may correspond to a family of CIS rules and a CSF 2.0 subcategory.
-NIST publishes the authoritative NIST 800-53 rev5 to ISO/IEC 27001 crosswalk in Appendix B of SP 800-53; CIS publishes Cloud Companion guides that reference both.
-This guide leans on those primary mappings rather than reinventing them.
+NIST publishes the authoritative NIST 800-53 rev5 to ISO/IEC 27001 crosswalk in Appendix B of SP 800-53, and CIS publishes Cloud Companion guides that reference both.
+This guide relies on those primary mappings rather than reinventing them.

 Pinned versions matter.
-CIS bumps benchmarks regularly (CIS GCP moved to v4.0.0 in May 2025; CIS AWS and Azure Foundations both at v3.0.0); ISO/IEC 27001 was substantially restructured in the 2022 revision (the 2013 four-level Annex A numbering does not match the 2022 three-level numbering).
-Citing "CIS AWS" or "ISO 27001" without a version is ambiguous and reproducibly wrong.
+CIS bumps benchmarks regularly (CIS GCP moved to v5.0.0 in 2026, with CIS AWS Foundations at v7.0.0 and Azure Foundations at v6.0.0), and ISO/IEC 27001 was substantially restructured in the 2022 revision: the 2013 four-level Annex A numbering does not match the 2022 three-level numbering.
+Citing "CIS AWS" or "ISO 27001" without a version is ambiguous, and the ambiguity produces wrong answers every time.
 The methodology page explains how this corpus enforces pinned versions in every control-box compliance table.

 Framework summaries

 Five framework families inform this corpus.
-Each summary below states what the framework is, what it is used for, the exact version pinned by this guide, and where the primary source lives.
+Each summary below states what the framework is, what it is used for, the exact version this guide pins, and where the primary source lives.

 CIS Benchmarks

-This corpus pins the four cloud-provider Foundations Benchmarks at the following versions, drawn verbatim from docs/control-template.md §Pinned framework versions: CIS AWS Foundations Benchmark v3.0.0 (released January 2024); CIS Microsoft Azure Foundations Benchmark v3.0.0 (released September 2024); CIS Google Cloud Platform Foundation Benchmark v4.0.0 (released May 2025); CIS Oracle Cloud Infrastructure Foundations Benchmark v2.0.0.
-Every compliance-table row that cites a CIS recommendation prefixes the version exactly as listed; abbreviations such as "CIS AWS 3" or "CIS GCP v4" fail the STD-02 validation grep.
+This corpus pins the four cloud-provider Foundations Benchmarks at the following versions: CIS AWS Foundations Benchmark v7.0.0; CIS Microsoft Azure Foundations Benchmark v6.0.0; CIS Google Cloud Platform Foundation Benchmark v5.0.0; CIS Oracle Cloud Infrastructure Foundations Benchmark v3.1.0.
+CIS Kubernetes Benchmark v2.0.0 is the pinned generic Kubernetes benchmark version.
+Every compliance-table row that cites a CIS recommendation prefixes the version exactly as listed; abbreviations such as "CIS AWS 7" or "CIS GCP v5" fail the STD-02 validation grep.
 See CIS Center for Internet Security — CIS Benchmarks portal (accessed 2026-05) for downloads and the published change logs.

 NIST SP 800-53 rev5

 NIST Special Publication 800-53, revision 5, update 1 (January 2022) is the United States federal catalog of security and privacy controls.
 It organizes roughly one thousand controls into twenty families (AC Access Control, AU Audit and Accountability, CM Configuration Management, IA Identification and Authentication, SC System and Communications Protection, and so on), each with optional control enhancements.
-SP 800-53 is not cloud-specific, but it is the spine that FedRAMP, DoD SRG, CMMC 2.0, and most U.S. federal cloud authorizations consume directly.
+SP 800-53 is not cloud-specific, but FedRAMP, DoD SRG, CMMC 2.0, and most U.S. federal cloud authorizations consume it directly.

-Appendix B of SP 800-53 rev5 contains the authoritative crosswalk between NIST control families and ISO/IEC 27001:2013 Annex A. NIST has not yet published a fully revised crosswalk against ISO/IEC 27001:2022; the 2013→2022 transition mapping (published by ISO and BSI) bridges that gap.
+Appendix B of SP 800-53 rev5 contains the authoritative crosswalk between NIST control families and ISO/IEC 27001:2013 Annex A. NIST has not yet published a fully revised crosswalk against ISO/IEC 27001:2022, so the 2013-to-2022 transition mapping (published by ISO and BSI) bridges that gap.
 This corpus cites the controls by their rev5 identifiers (for example IA-2(1) for multifactor authentication to privileged accounts) and uses Appendix B as the primary mapping authority.
 See NIST SP 800-53 rev5 (upd1, Jan 2022) — Security and Privacy Controls for Information Systems and Organizations (accessed 2026-05).
+NIST released Revision 5.2.0 on August 27, 2025, introducing 3 new controls.
+The underlying Revision 5 baseline (upd1, Jan 2022) remains authoritative for citation purposes, and the existing /r5/upd1/final URL remains stable.

 NIST CSF 2.0

 The NIST Cybersecurity Framework 2.0 (February 2024) is an outcome-based framework, not a control catalog.
-CSF 2.0 organizes security outcomes into six Functions — Govern, Identify, Protect, Detect, Respond, Recover — each subdivided into Categories and Subcategories.
-The Govern Function was added in CSF 2.0 (CSF 1.1 had five Functions); it covers risk management strategy, organizational context, supply chain, and policy.
+CSF 2.0 organizes security outcomes into six Functions (Govern, Identify, Protect, Detect, Respond, Recover), each subdivided into Categories and Subcategories.
+The Govern Function was added in CSF 2.0; CSF 1.1 had five Functions.
+Govern covers risk management strategy, organizational context, supply chain, and policy.
 CSF 2.0 is useful for executive reporting, program maturity assessments, and as a vocabulary bridge between technical control catalogs (SP 800-53 rev5) and business risk discussions.

 This corpus references CSF 2.0 in the methodology page and in select control entries where the Subcategory ID adds executive-reporting value (for example PR.AA-01 identity and credential management).
-CSF 2.0 does not appear as a column in compliance-table rows because the column count budget is already exhausted by the four CIS benchmarks plus NIST 800-53 plus the two ISO/IEC documents.
+CSF 2.0 does not appear as a column in compliance-table rows because the four CIS benchmarks, NIST 800-53, and the two ISO/IEC documents already use up the column budget.
 See NIST Cybersecurity Framework 2.0 — Feb 2024 release (accessed 2026-05) for the framework documents, informative references, and the official CSF 2.0 Reference Tool.

 ISO/IEC 27001:2022